EU ETS reform: under the hype, a sense of déjà-vu

 15 July 2021

-Maritime transport will only create a small net demand of 26m EUA in 2030 under business-as-usual assumptions , hardly compensating for the reduced ambition.
+Maritime transport will only create a small net demand of 26m EUA in 2030 under business-as-usual assumptions .

 The proposed rebasing is very small, at 117m tonnes if done in 2024, (as if LRF effective since 2021).
 This only aligns the new cap with the 2020 cap, which is far above historical emissions.
 The rebased cap will remain above historical emissions for another several years.

 Sandbag has simulated the Commission’s proposal, alongside alternative scenarios.
 They can be seen here.